taewookim02/hangman/README.md

 - Using "display: none;" to hide divisions in modals, etc, caused it to be impossible to add fade-out animations.
 - Not the cleanest code, but figured that I'd move on and come back later after experiencing more projects.
 - Starting animation can get annoying when the user already knows to type the letters on the keyboard.
 - If one gets the wrong letter, the container shakes, giving it some feedback.
-However, when the letter is right, there is no feedback.
-(UX issues)
+However, when the letter is right, no feedback is given (UX issues).

 &nbsp;